0xVector/envoy-cache-ext/README.md

 ## Security considerations

+The cache is not particularly security hardened, as I consider it more of a proof of concept than a production ready cache.
-The cache is not particularly seurity hardened.
-In this form, it is vulnerable to many types of attacks, most significantly to DoS attacks on disproportionate memory usage cases.
+In this form, it is vulnerable to many types of attacks, most significantly to DoS attacks, private data leaks and cache poisoning.

+The cache does not limit the size of a single entry beyond the basic total capacity, which could be exploited to evict many useful entries in favour of a single big entry.

+Inflight capacity not being limited is also an attack vector: responses with many chunks can stay inflight for a long time and exert memory pressure.
+Also, even though too big inflight responses (over the cache capacity) will not get permanently cached after finalization, there is no limit on their size while still inflight, which means they could grow indefinitely and drain all resources.

+The cache caches all responses, which can include user specific responses (that can be dependent on e.g. a secret in cookies).
+This means cache users can steal cached private data of other users, which is a big security hole and would need to be addressed in production.

 ## Possible improvements

 ### Current ideas

-These ideas were not realized in code yet, but could be a future improvement:
+These ideas were not realized in code yet, but I'd like them as a future improvement:

 1. a copy could be eliminated when the Leader publishes a chunk of data.
 The Leader could, instead of copying out the data for the cache, move out of the Buffer provided to the filter and reuse its resources.
 It would then have to